Employee Entitlement Remediation Program

 Total payments to employee superannuation funds will be $10.6 million, comprising $6.6 million in shortfall payments and $4 million in interest.

-A total of $10.5M payments have been remitted.
+Over $10.5M payments have been remitted.
 The remaining payments relate to deceased estates, and the University is in the process of obtaining required details from Executors to finalise payments.
 Interest has been applied using the Federal Court pre-judgment rate (currently 8.35%).

 A small cohort of superannuation shortfalls ($0.1 million) was identified under the ATO legislation was remediated in May 2024, in accordance with the Superannuation Guarantee (Administration) Act 1992.
 For payments relating to Superannuation Guarantee (SG) obligations, the ATO has determined the interest applicable.